 - Ask your doctor or nurse which creams, ointments, or powders are best to use in the diaper area.

 - Ask if a diaper rash cream would be helpful.
 Zinc oxide or petroleum jelly-based products help keep moisture away from baby's skin when applied to completely clean, dry skin.

 - Do not use wipes that have alcohol or perfume.
 They may dry out or irritate the skin more.

 - Do not use corn starch on your baby's bottom.
-It can make a yeast diaper rash worse.
+It can make a candida diaper rash worse.

 - Do not use talc (talcum powder).
 It can get into your baby's lungs.

 Certain skin creams and ointments will clear up infections caused by yeast.
 Nystatin, miconazole, clotrimazole, and ketaconazole are commonly used medicines for yeast diaper rashes.
 You can buy these without a prescription.